MARIO GUNDE PETERS & KELLEY

 A Class and Sentence Guide for Florida Felony Crimes

-In Florida, felonies are distinguished from misdemeanors based on the time the individual who committed the felony could spend in prison.
+In Florida, felonies are distinguished from misdemeanors based on the potential prison sentence that the individual who committed the felony could face.
 In Florida, crimes that result in up to a year’s county jail time are classified as misdemeanors.
 Whereas, felonies typically carry penalties that exceed a year and can go up to life in prison or result in the death penalty.

-This article will explain what a Florida felony is and share the sentencing, penalty, and prison release for felonies in the state.
+This article explains what constitutes a Florida felony and outlines the sentencing, penalties, and prison release options for felons in the state.

 Classifications and Penalties of Felony in Florida